openedx/xblock-lti-consumer/docs/decisions/0002-lti-1p3-variables.rst

    * - id
      - course id if using CourseOffering
-     - This claim requires a unique identifier per deployment, and Course ID is already unique platform wide to represent a course.
+     - This claim requires a unique identifier per deployment, and Course ID is already unique platform-wide to represent a course.
    * - type
      - http://purl.imsglobal.org/vocab/lis/v2/course#CourseOffering
      - LTI launches will mostly occur in the context of courses.